 It’s easy to station hop a longer trip in order to stay within the 30-minute limit.
 Each subsequent 30 minutes after is a £2 charge.
 But keep in mind the 5-minute cool-down after docking your bike back.
 With some planning, users can dock then continue on foot to the next station.

 Each station has a kiosk to facilitate signing up and checking out bicycles.
 Once signed-up, you only need to swipe your credit card to checkout a bicycle.
 The kiosk prints a 5-digit code of which you use to unlock the chosen bike.
 I thought it was a bit redundant that you had to pick a bicycle first then enter a dock number.
 But perhaps this facilitates bicycle reservations from another medium like a mobile app, or allowed users to pre-inspect their bikes first.

-For travelers heading to London, cycling is a good alternative to get around and tour the city.
+For travelers heading to London, the London Underground subway is already a treat to use.
+But cycling is another good alternative to get around and tour the city.
 Dedicated bike lanes can be found throughout the city but many paths require riding alongside cars and buses.
-Nonetheless, the sheer number of bikes and stations makes it easy to get from one attraction to the next, while taking in the city sights.
+Santander Cycle’s pricing is as straightforward and inexpensive as it gets.
+And the sheer number of bikes and stations makes it easy to get from one attraction to the next, while taking in the city sights.